 How does innovation impact design & interior design?

 At Schneider Electric, we drive our design labs to find solutions and innovate, which pushes us in return to constantly adapt and release new products.
 This strategy – guided towards new product launches and technical breakthroughs – is a precious tool for designers: it guides them to further innovate, imagine new appliances, experiment with new materials.
-End in end, innovation at Schneider Electric helps designers innovate: it’s a win-win strategy.
+End in end, material innovation at Schneider Electric helps designers innovate: it’s a win-win strategy.